nagypet/wstemplate/README.md

 - integration tests
 - Swagger online documentation and test UI
 - sonarqube
-- Eureka, Spring Cloud Gateway, Hystrix with fault tolerance
+- (Eureka, Spring Cloud Gateway, Hystrix with fault tolerance)
-- components running in docker containers
+- deployment in Kubernetes
-- monitoring with Prometheus/Grafana using cAdvisor and Node-exporter
+- monitoring with Prometheus/Grafana

-The project can be used as a basis for POC projects as a fully dockerized microservice environment.
+The project can be used as a basis for further POC projects as a fully containerized microservice environment.

 ## Architecture
 ![architecture](docs/images/wstemplate_architecture-K8s.jpg)

-There are 5 main components of the system:
+There are 3 main components of the system:
 - template-auth-service: an authorization and user management service with Jwt authentication
-- template-eureka: service discovery
-- template-scalable-service: 3 instances of the service is installed to achieve scalability and high availability.
-The services are running within a single private docker network.
-In a real-world scenario we would use separated docker hosts with an overlay network, but this is only a small change in the docker-compose.yml file.
+- template-scalable-service: 3 instances of the service are installed to achieve scalability and high availability.
-- template-gateway: API gateway and load balancer
 - performance-tester: to generate a simulated load for the system

 ## Build and run